jfdev001/omnisuite-viz/data/R2B7_free_30_years/README.md

 delta_x = 5050 / (n * 2**k)
 ```
 In this case, the grid resolution for `R2B7` is approximately 20 kilometers.
 So
-you are looking at Germany from an aerial view, you would see that it is
+if you are looking at Germany from an aerial view, you would see that model
-divided into discrete squares---it is squares now because we are looking
+has divided it into discrete squares---it is squares now because we are looking
 from above, so we see only the top of our "boxes"---with dimensions as below

 ```text